JR-Design/vendingMachine/vending-machine-2025/README.md

 ## General info

-I only had 5 hours after work to put this together, enjoy!
+I only had 5 hours after work to put this together, I enjoyed exploring and the size of the scope.
+I hope you enjoy!